openstack-archive/stx-docs/doc/source/contributor/doc_contribute_guide.rst

 Bug, you must take steps to link your submission (Gerrit Review) to the story or bug.

-To link a story, use the following lines in your commit message.
+To link a story, add the following lines in your commit message.
-Use the actual story ID and task ID with the commit:
+Be sure to use the actual story ID and task ID with the commit:

 * Story: $story_id
 * Task: $task_id